LennaHammer/English/EVP/out/words_adjective.md

 ## 912. competitive ## adjective
 /kəmˈpet̬.ət̬.ɪv/ PRICES/SERVICES
 [B2]as good as or better than other prices, services, etc.
-- They offer high quality merchandise at competitive prices.
+- They offer high quality merchandise at competitive `prices`.

 ## 913. complex ## adjective